alirezareisi9/checkmark/README.md

 - 🖥️ Currently not deployed to a live domain — but you can run it on your localhost or configure it for any domain.

 ## Features
-This system enforces role-based access control (RBAC) across four views.
+**This system enforces role-based access control (RBAC) across four views.
-There are three main roles plus an admin role with restricted access:
+There are three main roles plus an admin role with restricted access:**

+---
 ### 👥 Roles
 - **👑 Admin** -> Full access to the Django Admin Panel (exclusive, not available to other roles).
 - **🧑‍💼 Manager** -> Manages employees and self, can create/update/delete it's own employees and self profiles.